Cambia lingua: Italiano

 Yes, you can, but making your own is a lot more fun and healthier as you control what goes in it.
-A brand we like is Alpro vegan custard.

 Yes, but we do not recommend freezing it.
 It takes longer to defrost than to make from scratch and the taste won't be the same.
 You could however turn it into ice cream.
 To do this, place it in the freezer, then whisk it every 30 minutes until it turns into smooth ice cream.
 It should take you about 3 hours.

 Yes, organic almond milk is the perfect substitute to soy milk.

 It is definitely healthier than the traditional custard has this one does not contain eggs or dairy.
 Also, our version is low fat, has no cholesterol and no saturated fat.
 The only unhealthy ingredient is the sugar.

 Believe it or not, it seems that custards have been around since Ancient Rome.
 I can definitely picture Marcus Aurelius dipping grapes in some freshly made roman custard during his stoic meditations.